seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 BERTRAM.

 This is not well, rash and unbridled boy.
-To fly the favors of so good a king!
+To fly the favors of so good a king;
+To pluck his indignation on thy head
+By the misprising of a maid too virtuous
+For the contempt of empire.

 *Re-enter Clown*